 The list starts with places that are walking distance to the convention center and moves out from there with an emphasis on late night places.
 And remember this is all my opinion and what I like or have heard about.
 I haven’t even been to all of these places!
-If you have anything to add or questions please comment at the bottom.
-I will keep updating the list.
+If you have anything to add or questions please comment at the bottom, I continuously update the list.

 Tapas Bravas 75 Rainey Street.
 Authentic Spanish tapas with a couple vegetarian and vegan snacks, like marinated olives and fried potatoes .
 Open until midnight Wed & Thur, 3am Fri & Sat, and 9pm on Sunday.